GoogleCloudPlatform/django-demo-app-unicodex/docs/10-setup-gcp.md

 ℹ️ A note on permissions:

 This guided deployment makes liberal use of `gcloud`.
 When you setup `gcloud`, you configured it to run as you.
 That is, youremail@yourdomain.com.
 You are, by default, a member of the ["Owner" role](https://cloud.google.com/iam/docs/understanding-roles).
-Given this, you have permission to do *anything*.
-So for a lot of the `gcloud` commands you run, you have the rights to do that.
-But when we start getting into the [automation parts](50-first-deployment.md), we will be updating components that already exist.
-Therefore, we only need the 'update' permissions (as opposed to 'create').
-(It takes more permissions to create a Cloud Run service than it does to update one that already exists, for example.)

-We have another way to deploy this demo project, using [terraform](../terraform/README.md).
-This automation method assumes that there is no `gcloud`, and the entire setup is run through terraform.
-Therefore, the permissions used are different: terraform needs to be able to create and also update components.
+Given this, you have permission to do *anything*, so you will have permission to do anything in `gcloud` for your project.

+But when we start getting into the [automation parts](50-first-deployment.md), 'we' won't be running these actions, our automation will.
+We really don't want our automation to be able to do just anything, so we're restricting it to just what it needs and nothing more.

+How do you reduce down permissions?
+You can work through your automation steps, and work out which exact actions you are invoking, and if there are any default [roles](https://console.cloud.google.com/iam-admin/roles) that match your requirements.
+In our instance, we could create a custom role with specific permissions, like limiting to `run.services.get` and `run.services.update` instead of allowing `run.services.create` like the Cloud Run Admin role.
+Starting with a service account with no permissions and slowly working through the PermissionDenied errors will slowly build up the minimum permissions required.

-If you are after ways in which to limit access across service accounts and IAM bindings in your own project, keep this implementation detail in mind.
+If you are after ways in which to limit access across service accounts and IAM bindings in your own project, keep this method in mind.

 ---